An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

 \subsection{Summary of Results}

-It has been shown that the performance of a classifier increases as GTs are formed using increasingly higher agreement levels.
-Forming a GT using an agreement of $50$\% generally increases the reported performance of a detector to a range that is far greater than that obtained using all of the individual annotations. \citet{Kauppi09} conclude that the intersection method (consensus) is preferential as it results in the highest detector performance.
-Nevertheless, this study gives indication that the method in fact over estimates performance and focusses on evaluating a detector against the most obvious objects in the image.
-Raising the level of agreement at which the GT is calculated simply exaggerates this tendency.
+It has been shown that the performance of classifiers and detectors increases as GTs are formed using increasingly higher agreement levels.
+Forming a GT using an agreement of \SI{50}{\percent} generally increases a detector's reported performance to a range far greater than that obtained using all of the individual annotations. \citet{Kauppi09} conclude that the intersection method (consensus) is preferential as it results in the highest performance.
+Nevertheless, this study indicates that the method focusses on evaluating a detector against the most obvious segments in the image and provides overly optimistic performance estimates.
+Raising the level of agreement at which the GT is calculated increases this tendency.

-One factor that has a stabilising effect on reported performance is a lower variance of the annotations.
-The Landslide dataset contains the lowest variance between annotations (because landslides are areal objects and not linear structures) and this is reflected in the spread of the performance curves and in the stability of the detector ranking.
-In this study the curves are relatively tightly clustered, and choosing any of the GTs for evaluating an algorithm would have resulted in similar reported performance.
-On the other end of the scale the Segmentation dataset contained the largest variance of annotations, and the reported performances also contain the largest variance.
-This is in contrast to the findings of \citet{Martin01} who found a large amount of agreement by comparing the regions that the segmentations contain and not the segments themselves.
-This also affected the gold-standard ground truth estimation methods, where in the other case studies the STAPLE and LSML methods typically modelled the `mean' performance of the individual annotators, whereas in this dataset they actually resulted in the lowest performance curves.
-These methods both combine annotations based upon the annotator's statistical profile and given that there is a large variance in this dataset this may not be appropriate.
-In this situation removing the outlier annotations and performing consensus voting appears to be more stable (see the Segmentation case study).
-In other case studies this method also reported similar performances to that obtained using the STAPLE and LSML algorithms (except in the Fissure case study).
+One factor that has a stabilising effect on reported performance is low annotation variance.
+The Landslide dataset contains the lowest variance between annotations and this is reflected in the tight spread of the performance curves and in the stability of the detector ranking.
+Hence choosing any of the GTs for evaluating an algorithm would have resulted in similar reported performance.
+On the other end of the scale the Segmentation dataset contained the largest annotation variance, and the reported performances also exhibit the largest variance.
+This is in contrast to the findings of \citet{Martin01} who found a large amount of agreement between the segmented regions, but not the boundaries themselves.
+This also affected the gold-standard GT estimation methods, where in the other case studies the STAPLE and LSML methods typically modelled the `mean' performance derived using the individual annotations, in this case study they actually resulted in the lowest performance curves.
+Both of these methods combine annotations using the annotator's statistical profile and given that there is a large variance in this dataset this may not be appropriate.
+In this situation removing the outlier annotations and performing consensus voting appears to be more stable.
+In all but the Fissure case study this method also reported similar performances to that obtained using the STAPLE and LSML algorithms.